Terra Nova, Newfoundland and Labrador

-Terra Nova is a village located southwest of Glovertown on the island of Newfoundland.
+Terra Nova is a town located southwest of Glovertown on the island of Newfoundland.
 It was served by the Canadian National Railway in the 1950s.
 The population in 2006 was 68, this from a historic low of just 28 in 1996.
 By 2016, the population had risen to 73, down slightly from the total of 83 recorded in 2011.
 There is a sizable leisure and summer population here seasonally as well as the stable permanent population.
-This community is a local service district, non tax district.

 Terra Nova is accessible from Route 1 (Trans-Canada Highway) via Route 301 (Terra Nova Road).